sabre-io/sabre.io/source/_posts/2016-05-23-validation-changes.html.md

     END:VEVENT
     END:VCALENDAR

-Since `PRODID` is missing, sabre/dav will do the folowing:
+Since `PRODID` is missing, sabre/dav will do the following:

 1. It will automatically add a `PRODID`
 2. It will **no longer** send back an `ETag` header after the request.